-Unlike some glamping structures, yurts are specifically designed for a very wide range of different climates.
+Yurts of yesteryear may have been simple, temporary structures but in the world of 21st-century glamping yurts are about luxury living, family space, and the chance to enjoy the great outdoors in the utmost comfort.
+Unlike some glamping structures, yurts are specifically designed for a very wide range of climates.
 Originally used by nomads in Mongolia and Central Asia, they’re crafted to withstand harsh winters as well as hot, arid summers.
-The result is a form of accommodation that, here in the UK and Europe, will keep you cosy in every type of climate.
-If your glamping in winter, you’ll discover cosy, romantic abodes with a wood-burning stove to keep you warm and ample space to enjoy inside, while, in summer time, with the fire doused, you’ll realise what light and airy structures these can be – in some yurts you can even roll up the canvas walls to really allow the outside in.
-Along with the romance of the traditional designs—intricate paintwork, the exposed lattice, the central crown that lets your stargaze from inside your yurt—yurts are also wonderfully practical structures.
-Inside, they offer an immense amount of space, while the circular shape is sociable and helps reflect heat back inwards at all times.
+The result is a form of accommodation that, here in the UK, will keep you cosy in every type of weather.
+From cosy winter days around a wood-burner to warm summer months when you can fling open the canvas walls and let the outside in, these incredible glamping structures.
+Along with the romance of the traditional designs—think intricate paintwork, exposed lattice, and a central crown that lets you stargaze from inside—yurts are also wonderfully practical structures.
+Inside, they offer an immense amount of space for king-sized beds, vast Turkish rugs, scattered cushions, and fully equipped kitchens, while the circular shape is sociable and helps reflect heat inwards at all times.
 For an open family space and warm environment, glamping in a yurt is hard to beat.